Adult Learning (2023)

 Prescriptions for the GradDip(AdLg)

-Code Paper Title Occurrence / Location CMYHE201 Healthy Lifestyles and Healthy Communities 15.0 23B (Hamilton) & 23B (Tauranga) This paper aims to develop understanding of sociological analyses and critiques of health promotion and to develop comprehension of the relationship between practice and the wider cultural, environmental, political, and social contexts in which health promotion occurs.
+Code Paper Title Points Occurrence / Location CMYHE201 Healthy Lifestyles and Healthy Communities 15.0 23B (Hamilton) & 23B (Tauranga) This paper aims to develop understanding of sociological analyses and critiques of health promotion and to develop comprehension of the relationship between practice and the wider cultural, environmental, political, and social contexts in which health promotion occurs.
 EDSOC200 Education and New Zealand Society 15.0 23A (Hamilton) This paper critically examines educational ideas and practices by considering philosophical, historical, political, socio-cultural and economic aspects.
 It examines how the interrelationships between education and society change over time.
 EDSOC202 Planning Learning Opportunities for Adults 15.0 23A (Online) This paper investigates fundamental concepts of adult learning and then studies some adult learning theorists whose work is relevant to programme development.
 Major bottom-up and top-down approaches are taken to understand the dynamics of programme development.
 Students develop and apply their own approach to development, implement...
-EDUCA210 Learning and Teaching 2 18B (Hamilton) In this paper, students will examine diverse experiences of learners and teachers to build an understanding of multiple perspectives, influential pedagogies, and critical approaches to learning challenges.
-HDCO201 Adult Development and Ageing This paper will not be taught in 2018 This paper will not be taught in 2018 HDCO210 The Teaching-Learning Process: Innovative Approaches This paper will not be taught in 2018 This paper will not be taught in 2018 HMDEV202 Adult Development and Ageing 15.0 23A (Online) This paper draws on theories from developmental psychology, sociology, demography, philosophy and biology to examine learning and change processes through adulthood, and discusses implications for personal and social development.
+EDUCA210 Learning Through Life: Contexts and Considerations 15.0 23B (Hamilton) In this paper, students will explore contemporary considerations which shape learning and teaching across the lifespan, and contextualise these within specific areas of focus.
+Students will have opportunities to reflect systematically on their own lifelong learning trajectories, and on the relationship between individual goals for ...
+HMDEV202 Adult Development and Ageing 15.0 23A (Online) This paper draws on theories from developmental psychology, sociology, demography, philosophy and biology to examine learning and change processes through adulthood, and discusses implications for personal and social development.